 4. Maintaining Record of Financial Activities

 To report income accurately, you must show all your earnings related to influencer work together with every paid expense.
-The list of deductible expenses is shown below.:
+Proper record-keeping is essential for maximising deductions and staying compliant with HMRC.

-• Expenses for business trips that happen when teams meet for collaborative projects or events
+Equipment such as cameras, microphones, and lighting.
+Editing software and subscriptions.
+Phone and internet costs for business use.
+Home office costs.
+Expenses for business trips that happen when teams meet for collaborative projects or events.

 5. VAT Considerations

-Business influencers need to enroll in VAT registration when their yearly income surpasses £90,000.
+Business influencers need to enroll in VAT registration when their yearly income surpasses £90,000 within a 12-month period.
 You must charge VAT for your provided services, including promotions and brand deals, while submitting VAT returns to HMRC.

 6. Submitting a Self-Assessment Tax Return